ppocma/ppocma/README.md

 # PPO-CMA: Proximal Policy Optimization with Covariance Matrix Adaptation

-This repository contains the source code for the PPO-CMA algorithm, under review for ICML 2019.
+This repository contains the source code for the PPO-CMA algorithm, described in [this paper](https://arxiv.org/abs/1810.02541).

 ![Image: PPO vs. PPO-CMA in a simple test problem](github-images/teaser.gif)